 - Less noise pollution (they are much quieter than most heavy-duty equipment making them ideal for residential areas)

-- Less wear & tear of surrounding surfaces and structures
+- Less wear & tear on surrounding surfaces and structures

 - Reduced carbon footprint (these machines use and require less power)

-- Simplicity of training (easy to learn and operate)
+- The simplicity of training (easy to learn and operate)